Pump: Velocity pumps

-Radial-flow pumps
+Radial-flow pump

 Such a pump is also referred to as a centrifugal pump.
 The fluid enters along the axis or center, is accelerated by the impeller and exits at right angles to the shaft (radially); an example is the centrifugal fan, which is commonly used to implement a vacuum cleaner.
 Another type of radial-flow pump is a vortex pump.
 The liquid in them moves in tangential direction around the working wheel.
 The conversion from the mechanical energy of motor into the potential energy of flow comes by means of multiple whirls, which are excited by the impeller in the working channel of the pump.
 Generally, a radial-flow pump operates at higher pressures and lower flow rates than an axial- or a mixed-flow pump.

-Axial-flow pumps
+Axial-flow pump

-These are also referred to as All fluid pumps.
+These are also referred to as all-fluid pumps.
 The fluid is pushed outward or inward to move fluid axially.
 They operate at much lower pressures and higher flow rates than radial-flow (centrifugal) pumps.
 Axial-flow pumps cannot be run up to speed without special precaution.
 If at a low flow rate, the total head rise and high torque associated with this pipe would mean that the starting torque would have to become a function of acceleration for the whole mass of liquid in the pipe system.
-If there is a large amount of fluid in the system, accelerate the pump slowly.

 Mixed-flow pumps function as a compromise between radial and axial-flow pumps.
 The fluid experiences both radial acceleration and lift and exits the impeller somewhere between 0 and 90 degrees from the axial direction.
 As a consequence mixed-flow pumps operate at higher pressures than axial-flow pumps while delivering higher discharges than radial-flow pumps.
 The exit angle of the flow dictates the pressure head-discharge characteristic in relation to radial and mixed-flow.